-Verify that there are no host network interface cards (NICs) or network devices in the VMware Converter environment that have been statically configured to be at a different speed or duplex.
+- Verify that there are no host network interface cards (NICs) or network devices in the VMware Converter environment that have been statically configured to be at a different speed or duplex.
 This includes settings on the source operating system, switches and networking devices between the source and destination and the destination server.

-Make sure you check the physical speed indicator lights on the NICs and switches and verify that each end has a corresponding speed and duplex.
+- Ensure you check the physical speed indicator lights on the NICs and switches and verify that each end has a corresponding speed and duplex.
 In general ensure all devices are using auto negotiation.
 Check this setting in the operating system or drivers, and then verify the operation on the indicator light on the device.
 If you must use manual or static settings, ensure that the setting is not higher than both the device itself and the device it is connected to (peer) is capable of operating.

-Bypass or disable any network load-balancers between the two end-points.
+- Bypass or disable any network load-balancers between the two end-points.

-Try connecting the source and/or destination servers to a different port on the switch.
+- Try connecting the source and/or destination servers to a different port on the switch.
 Some switches may have failing or faulty ports while other ports work properly.

-If you use a managed switch, check the administration console for logged connection errors or corrupt packets.
+- If you use a managed switch, check the administration console for logged connection errors or corrupt packets.

-Use a dedicated switch rather than a shared network switch between the source and destination.
+- Use a dedicated switch rather than a shared network switch between the source and destination.

-Swap the network cables between the switches or servers with known good cables.
+- Swap the network cables between the switches or servers with known good cables.

-Bypass network conversion.
+- Bypass network conversion.
 Create a standalone virtual machine on the source operating system's file system, and then copy or convert it manually to the destination.

-- Investigando dispositivos de rede e configurações de dispositivos como causadores de falhas no VMware Converter
+- Investigando dispositivos de rede e configurações de dispositivos como causadores de falhas no VMware Converter (2021415)